 I had originally backed the MOGICS Donut on Kickstarter way back when, and now it’s my fave project I’ve ever backed.
 I have the Donut with the adapter, and it’s perfect for domestic travel as well as international.

 So what is it?
 It’s a round power strip with a three-foot extension cord, that can plug in all your devices at once.
 The Donut has five US outlets and the Bagel has four universal outlets (UK, US, EU, AU) and a US only outlet.
+If you need more than that, consider getting The Smallest Global Travel Adapter alongside this, it won’t add much weight and they’re both easy to carry around.
 Both feature two USB outlets.
 Oh, and it’s thin.
 The Donut is 1.14 inches thick while the Bagel is 1.26 inches.
 When you’re not using it, the extension cord wraps into itself and it comes with a cool zipper case.
 Add on the MOGICS Adapter, which fits in the middle of the Bagel or Donut.

 I can’t remember what it was like to pack without cubes.
 I am so much more organized, my clothes are less wrinkled, and I can fit more items into my carry on bag.
 I also have work trips where I have to go to two or three cities on the same trip, and sometimes I pack my cases by daily outfits, which helps me stay super organized.

 The Shacke Pack cubes are durable, hold shape, and have a mesh opening so you can see what is inside of each bag.
 The four sizes are very versatile (I rarely need the XL, unless I’m checking luggage) and I use the laundry bag to cover my shoes.
 While the cubes come in many colors, I’m partial to green.
 You can see all the colors, and purchase, here.